 Sharing our unique family’s story helps me to process, celebrate, and make peace with what whatever we’re going through.
 And if it happens to help or comfort or even guide others who are following behind us, that’s even better.

-Here a few things that we’ve learned along the way; from the beginning, into the middle.
+Here are a few things we’ve learned along the way; from the beginning on into the middle.

 - It helps not to look too far ahead (or Google all the things that may never happen).